ietf-rats/draft-labiod-rats-attester-groups/draft-labiod-rats-attester-groups.md

 --- abstract

 This document proposes an extension to the Remote Attestation Procedures architecture as defined in {{-RATS-ARCH}} by introducing the concept of Attester Groups.
-This extension aims to reduce computational and communication overhead by enabling collective attestation of devices with similar characteristics, thereby improving the scalability of attestation processes.
+This extension aims to reduce computational and communication overhead by enabling collective Evidence appraisal of high number of homogeneous devices, thereby improving the scalability of attestation processes.

 --- middle

 # Introduction

-{{-RATS-ARCH}} defines Attesters as entities comprising at least one Attesting Environment and one Target Environment.
-It also introduces configurations, such as Composite Devices and Layered Attesters.
+{{-RATS-ARCH}} defines Attesters as entities comprising at least one Attesting Environment and one Target Environment co-located in one entity.
+It also presents different ways to compose the Attestating and Target Environemtns, such as Composite Devices and Layered Attesters.
+Layed Attester reflects a cascade of staged Environments.
+It is more related to one device with different layers and there is a relationship between them.
 However, mechanisms for efficiently managing multiple, independent Attesters are missing.
 Assessing the trustworthiness of large numbers of independent devices individually can result in high conveyance and processing overhead.
 This comes into effect particularly when these devices share identical hardware or firmware components, which can lead to redundancy between all individual remote attestation procedures.